 - USA Jobs Native American Resources: This site offers resources and tips for applying to federal government positions.
 Individuals may complete a profile and set notifications for jobs within the US Government.
 Thos indicating Indian Preference, may receive preference over non-Indian applicants when applying to jobs with the Indian Health Service and Indian Affairs.

 Health Professions Pre-Graduate Scholarship Program for Indians: This program provides financial aid to qualified American Indian and Alaska Native undergraduate and graduate students.
 Recipients must be members of federally recognized Tribes and enrolled in an eligible health profession degree program.

-Indian Health Service: Offers three scholarships for American Indian and Alaska Native students in order to educate and train health professionals to staff Indian health programs.
+Indian Health Service: This organizationa offers three scholarships for American Indian and Alaska Native students to educate and train health professionals to advance staffing in Indian health programs.

 Indian Higher Education Grant Program: This is a program sponsored by the Indian Health Service, within the Department of Health and Human Services.
 It provides federal health services to American Indians and Alaskan Natives.
 The organization also offers financial aid to eligible American Indian/Alaska Native students to support their attending an accredited institution of higher education.

 Professional Associations and Networking Groups